vianamp/MitoGraphTools/README.md

 ## ImageJ Macros

+MitoGraph performs better over single cell images similar to the images from our test dataset.
+Here we provide two ImageJ macros that helps you to format your images in that way.
+If you have any questions about how to use these macros, please contact us.

 ### GenFramesMaxProjs.ijm

 This macro is used to generate a z-stack where each slice corresponds to the max projection of a z-stack.
 The z-stack generated here is used to draw ROIs around the cells you want to analyze individually with MitoGraph.